Hailey Bieber Reminds Husband Justin That She Is ‘Insanely Proud’ Of Him In Sweet Instagram Post

 Justin Bieber is learning to better himself amid his battle with depression, and his wife Hailey is there to support him every step of the way.
 The model took to Instagram to leave a heartfelt message for her husband on Wednesday evening, reminding him that she is very proud of who he is becoming and encouraging him to keep going.
 Hailey’s post comes just weeks after Justin opened up about his struggle and revealed why he has been on a hiatus from music.

 The photo on Hailey’s Instagram feed shows Justin standing sideways in front of a green screen, according to Entertainment Tonight.
-The “Sorry” singer smiled slyly at the camera with his head held high, wearing a tye-dye shirt from his clothing brand Drew House and white pants.
+The “Sorry” singer smiled slyly at the camera with his head held high and wearing a tie-dye shirt from his clothing brand Drew House and white pants.

 “My love,” the 22-year-old model wrote with heart eye emojis.
 “You are an incredible man, you make me a better human being, you make me happier than I’ve ever been.
 Insanely proud of who you are and who you’re becoming…I love you more every single day.”

-The touching post has garnered over 2 million likes.
+The touching post garnered over 2 million likes.
 In the comments, friends and fans sent their love to the happy couple.

 “Awwww,” model Ashley Graham wrote, while Winnie Harlow added several heart emojis.